cloudflare/cloudflare-docs/content/security-center/investigate/investigate-threats.md

 A [domain name](https://www.cloudflare.com/learning/dns/glossary/what-is-a-domain-name/) is a string of text that maps to an IP address.
 Domain names are used to help people remember where websites are hosted.
 Domain names are purchased through [registrars](/registrar/) and can be acquired easily by anyone.

-When you search for a domain name, Cloudflare will provide an overview of the domain's category and IP addresses it currently resolves to.
+When you search for a domain name, Cloudflare will provide an overview of the domain's [category](#domain-categories) and IP addresses it currently resolves to.

 ### Domain categories

 {{<render file="gateway/_domain-categories.md" productFolder="cloudflare-one">}}

+For a detailed list of categories, refer to [Domain categories](/cloudflare-one/policies/gateway/domain-categories/).

 A domain can have multiple categories.
 Cloudflare displays both the parent category and the detailed child category.
 You can [request category changes](/security-center/investigate/change-categorization/) for a domain.
 Miscategorized domains can also request to have a category added.
 This request goes through an approval process with the Cloudflare team.